ADULT SERVICES STANDARDS

 b.
 The value of food benefits under the Supplemental Nutrition Assistance Program;

-h.
-Training allowance provided by the department for persons participating in Rehabilitative Services Programs;
+g.
+Training allowance provided by the Department of Rehabilitative Services for persons participating in Rehabilitative Services Programs;

 m.
 All federal, state, local government rent and housing subsidies and utility payments;